avkoll/3DPQC/readme.md

 Each component of the project, including the Flask backend and individual CV models, runs in its own Docker container, managed with Docker Compose to ensure easy deployment and scalability.

-## Running the Project
-Detailed instructions for setting up and running the project will be provided soon.